-Music To Go is situated on an outdoor-strip portion of a mall, without theless, says Schwartz, his clientele is about equally divided between drive-up and walk-in customers.
-The latter often spill over from a 10screen movie theater a few doors away, and Schwartz also has two monitors in the window plus outdoor speakers to help attract attention.
-Like most video retailers, access to the mall's interior.
-Nonestock number, and other pertinent inventory data.
+Music To Go is situated on an outdoor-strip portion of a mall, without access to the mall's interior.
+Nonetheless, says Schwartz, his clientele is about equally divided between drive-up and walk-in customers.
+The latter often spill over from a 10-screen movie theater a few doors away, and Schwartz also has two monitors in the window plus outdoor speakers to help attract attention.

+Like most video retailers, Schwartz displays empty software boxes in racks to allow browsing.
+One innovation, however, is attaching a "concert ticket" to each box; each ticket carries the title, the stock number, and other pertinent inventory data.
 If no tickets remain, all copies of a particular title are out.

-Schwartz displays empty software boxes in racks to allow browsing.
-One innovation, however, is attaching a "concert ticket" to each box; each ticket carries the title, the